 There is a romance to the concept of trail blazing, but if a track already exists, please stick to it.
 Smashing multiple new paths through an area is extremely damaging to the environment and can lead other people off the beaten track and into potential danger.
 Also, it’s hard work.
 Do you really need that machete?

-The same is true for camping spots – if you find one that’s already been used, it makes sense to avail of it again.
+A similar approach is true for camping spots – if you find one that’s already been used, it makes sense to avail of it again.
+Knowing where not to camp, in terms of your own enjoyment and your environmental impact, comes with experience.
 Sometimes, in popular areas and in busy seasons, you’re most invisible and leave the least traces if you moderate your rugged individualism and use a designated low-key campsite with fire circles, toilets and perhaps (if you’re lucky) even rubbish bins.
+Knowing how to pitch a tent correctly will also help you to get the most out of the experience.

 Carry in, carry out